absmach/supermq-docs/docs/messaging.md

 ### Configuration

-On dev environment, docker profiles is preferred when handling different MQTT and message brokers supported by Mainflux.
+In the dev environment, docker profiles are preferred when handling different MQTT and message brokers supported by Mainflux.

 Mainflux uses two types of brokers: